Coast Guard accepts newest fast response cutter

 |0

-This work, Coast Guard accepts newest fast response cutter [Image 4 of 4], by PO3 Matthew West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard accepts newest fast response cutter, by PO3 Matthew West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT